 </li>

-Pass{% set nav_slug = ... %}We created a temporary variable,nav_slugStore the processed title.
-So, whether the navigation title is 'About Us' or 'Products and Services', it can be intelligently converted toabout-usorproducts-and-servicesAs a prefix for available CSS class or ID.
+By{% set nav_slug = ... %}, we created a temporary variablenav_slugTo store the processed title.
+This way, whether the navigation title is "About Us" or "Products and Services", it can be intelligently converted toabout-usorproducts-and-servicesAs an available CSS class or ID prefix.

 <li class="nav-item {% if item.Title == "联系我们" %}contact-us-nav{% endif %}">